Meet the ESA Staff

 Erin grew up on the East Coast and in the Midwest.
 She earned her bachelor's degrees in biochemistry and molecular biology from the University of Wisconsin-Madison and her Ph.D. in neurobiology and anatomy from the University of Utah.
 After slowly drifting westward, she now calls Maryland home.

 Contact Matt about: ESA's publications | how to publish a book with ESA | ESA's editorial boards and Publications Council | Common Names of Insects Committee

 Matt believes that nonprofit societies like ESA play a unique and important role in supporting scientists and scientific research.
 He directs the Society's publications, communications, and marketing program.
 Together, this team produces ESA's eight journals, the member magazine, books program, blog, media outreach, and email marketing efforts.
 Prior to ESA, Matt spent 15 years with the Geological Society of America.

 Matt earned a bachelor's degree from the University of Notre Dame in English and environmental science and a master's of fine arts in writing from the Vermont College of Fine Arts.
-He was born on the East Coast but has moved around, including stints in Tokyo, Minneapolis, and Chicago.
-He now works remotely from Colorado.
+He was born on the East Coast but has moved around, including stints in Tokyo, Minneapolis, and Colorado.
+He now works remotely from Michigan.